May 29, 2024

 • Using a reliable KYC solution to onboard only trustworthy users

-• Requesting face authentication in cases of unusual activity
+• Requesting face authentication in case of unusual activity

-• Using a reliable KYB solution to know and trust the partners and corporate customers you work with
+• Using a reliable business verification solution to know and trust the partners and corporate customers you work with

 • Using a transaction monitoring tool to quickly detect unusual transactions